XxAntxX/Python_ShoppingList/Readme.md

 	```
 	This ensures only valid items can be listed.

-- **Menu file validation:** When reading the menu file, the program checks for valid price values and skips invalid lines:
+- **Input validation:** When entering an input, the program checks if an input is given or not:
 	```python
 	try:
 			menu.append({"name": name, "size": size, "price": float(price)})